 Blue Tanager was seen on a random fence post near Manuel Antonio National Park

-Green Kingfisher was seen during a mangrove tour
+Green Kingfisher were seen during a mangrove tour

 Immature White Ibis